Kiama railway station: Description

-This is a single storey painted brick building (painted in heritage colors: brick color for walls; drab for stucco reveals to windows and doors; manilla for window frames and doors) with a gabled corrugated steel roof with timber tongue & grooved boarding to gable ends.
-The building has timber framed double hung windows with 9 paned top sashes with colored glass panes to top sashes and frosted glass to bottom sashes.
+This is a single storey painted brick building (painted in heritage colors: brick colour for walls; drab for stucco reveals to windows and doors; manilla for window frames and doors) with a gabled corrugated steel roof with timber tongue & grooved boarding to gable ends.
+The building has timber framed double hung windows with 9 paned top sashes with coloured glass panes to top sashes and frosted glass to bottom sashes.
 The majority of doors are timber paneled, and there are some timber paneled double doors, all with multipaned fanlights (some fanlights covered over).
 Door and window openings have elaborate sandstone reveals and triangular pediments.
 The awnings on both sides of the building have corrugated steel skillion roofs and elaborate decorative steel awning brackets, mounted on sandstone wall brackets.

 There is a small weatherboard addition to the south end of the main platform building which has 4 early stop chamfered timber posts at each corner, indicating that this is a weatherboard infill structure within an originally open awning structure.
 There are modern security screens to windows, and some modern timber flush doors.
 There is a brick screen wall to the north end of building to screen the entry to men's toilets.

 Internally, the waiting area has modern floor tiling, and modern ticket windows, timber panelled double doors both sides with frosted glass 8 paned fanlights, a later ceiling with timber battens, and later timber veneer panelling to around 2m height internally to the waiting room.
 Offices also have later ceilings and later timber veneer panelling to around 2m height (indicating possible presence of rising damp).